Honeymoon in Thailand - 12 Days

 Day 9: Bamboo Rafting - Return to Phuket

 Today's itinerary starts with an early breakfast at the floating cottages.
-You'll then hop on longtail boat for a short trip across the lake, which leads to your bamboo rafting excursion.
+You'll then hop on a longtail boat for a short trip across the lake, which leads to your bamboo rafting excursion.
 Onboard, you'll encounter more flora and fauna before arriving at the Pakarang Cave (Coral Cave).
 The stalagmites here have a similar shape to coral which is how the cave came to be named and you'll have about 30 minutes to explore (please note: this excursion is suitable for children but be careful of the slippery wet floor).

-Next, you'll return to the floating cottages for lunch and then it's time to pack up.
+Next, you'll return to the floating cottages for lunch, and then it's time to pack up.
 Start your journey back to Phuket by longtail boat, and then a driver will return you to your hotel with enough time to enjoy Phuket in the evening.